andrei0x309/svelte-kit-supa-blog/README.md

 - Support for inserting highlighted code
 - Support for any HTML in content
 - WYSIWYG editor for posts based on Jodit
-- Support for External Featured Image with alt text
+- Support for External Featured Images with alt text
 - Support for SEO custom SEO description
 - Support for pages under tags/categories
 - RSS paginated feed Atom/RSS2